Andrew Farr

 or contact Andrew Farr <afarr@evolbio.mpg.de> after having read the recommended literature.

 The evolution of life requires mutation.
-Mutations are typically rare and in random positions, yet genomes may feature “mutational hotspots” – specific regions with a high mutation rate.
+Mutations are typically rare and in random positions, yet genomes feature “mutational hotspots” – specific regions with a high mutation rate.
 Genetic structures such as tandem repeats and palindromes may cause such hotspots, which in the right ecological conditions produce high levels of variation and cause adaptive outcomes.

 Recent studies from our department have led to the surprising identification of a hotspot within the promoter of a gene.
 The promoter for ‘rpoS’ in the species Pseudomonas fluorescens SBW25 features a specific point mutation rate ~5000x higher than expected.
 Left unknown is the mechanism which results in this high rate of mutagenesis.
 Might this hotspot be present in many other promoters?
 Might such hotspots be present in other microbial species?
-This project will answer these questions and is ready for advancement by a capable and energetic candidate.
+Further intriguing questions regard the ecological consequences of the mutants altered cellular morphology.

-The candidate will join a new group within the existing department of Microbial Population Biology.
+This project is ready for advancement by a capable and energetic candidate.
+The candidate will join a group within the department of Microbial Population Biology.
 Successful candidates will be creative and imaginative, have a passion for biology and will aim for an academic career.
 Previous knowledge and experimental experience of genetics, evolutionary biology or microbial ecology will be advantageous.
 Candidates will be trained to use standard microbial genetic techniques (genetic manipulation, genomics, flow cytometry, Q-PCR, microscopy etc.) and other techniques such as bioinformatics will be employed as required.

 General background: